paketo-buildpacks/rfcs/text/java/0013-alternate-jvms-in-java-buildpack.md

 ## Implementation

-In addition to the current criteria for each buildpack, the detect method will also validate itself against the value of `BP_JVM_VENDOR` and contribute only if it matches.
+In addition to the current criteria for each buildpack, the detect method will also take the value of `BP_JVM_VENDOR` into account.
+If it is set, a buildpack should only detect if the value matches.
 BellSoft Liberica will remain the default JVM.

 | JVM                | tag          	| Buildpack                           |
 | ------------       | ------------ 	| ------------------------------------|